 do!
 As with every 4-H event, youth must have a responsible adult attached

 to them.
 That adult can be a parent or a chaperone for an entire a group, just like any other 4-H event.

 Do I have to be a filmmaker, or enrolled in a 4-H film project, to attend the film festival?

 Absolutely not.
 Most participants are teens (and their adults) with an interest in things like film, acting, visual arts, stagecraft, digital media, special effects, makeup, etc.

 all electronic, and the form can be found

 at the FilmFest event space?

 What is covered in the All Access Pass?

-Your All Access Pass covers all workshops, events and festivities of FilmFest 4-H, lunches Monday & Tuesday, and a fun field trip on Tuesday evening.
+Your All Access Pass covers all workshops, events and festivities of FilmFest 4-H, lunches Monday & Tuesday, and a fun field trip.
 You are on your own for lodging, evening meals Monday and Tuesday, as well as evening entertainment on Monday.

-The details of the daily schedule are still being finalized, but it will follow the same general pattern as our last two years.
+The details of the daily schedule are still being finalized, but it will follow the same general pattern as our last several years.
 There is a fun gathering on Sunday evening, with light fingerfood-type fare.
 On Monday and Tuesday there are workshops in the morning and afternoon, with lunch provided.
-Everyone is on their own in the evenings, but there are arcade games and several restaurants within walking distance, and a mall nearby.
+Everyone is on their own in the evenings, but the hotel offers a light dinner buffet.
 Wednesday morning’s schedule includes more film-related activities and the awards ceremony, with FilmFest ending shortly before noon.